gshipley/summitlab14/Chapters/12-Managing_applications.md

 ##**Adding a custom domain to an application using the command line**

 OpenShift Enterprise supports the use of custom domain names for an application.
-For example, suppose we want to use http://www.somesupercooldomain.com domain name for the application *firstphp* we created in a previous lab.
+For example, suppose we want to use http://www.somesupercooldomain.com for the application *firstphp* that we created in a previous lab.
 The first thing you need to do before setting up a custom domain name is to buy the domain name from domain registration provider.

-After buying the domain name, you have to add a [CName record](http://en.wikipedia.org/wiki/CNAME_record) for the custom domain name.
-Once you have created the CName record, you can let OpenShift Enterprise know about the CName by using the *rhc alias* command.
+After buying the domain name, you have to add a [CNAME record](http://en.wikipedia.org/wiki/CNAME_record) for the custom domain name.
+Once you have created the CNAME record, you can let OpenShift Enterprise know about the CNAME by using the *rhc alias* command.

 	$ rhc alias add firstphp www.mycustomdomainname.com

 Technically, what OpenShift Enterprise has done under the hood is set up a Vhost in Apache to handle the custom URL.

-##**Adding a custom domain to an application using the web console**
+##**Adding a custom domain to an application using the management console**

-The OpenShift web console now allows you to customize your application's domain host url without having to use the command line tools.
+The OpenShift management console now allows you to customize your application's domain host URL without having to use the command line tools.
 Point your browser to *broker.hosts.example.com* and authenticate.
-After you have authenticated to the web console, click on the *Applications* tab at the top of the screen.
+After you have authenticated to the management console, click on the *Applications* tab at the top of the screen.

 You should see the firstphp application listed:

 ![](http://training.runcloudrun.com/ose2/domainName.png)

 Click on the *change* link next to your application name.
-On the following page, you can specifiy the custom domain name for your application.
+On the following page, you can specify the custom domain name for your application.
 Go ahead and add a custom domain name of *www.openshiftrocks.com* and click the save button.

 ![](http://training.runcloudrun.com/ose2/customDomainName.png)